Date Bars

 • In a large bowl, whisk the flour, oats, sugar, cinnamon, baking soda, and salt.
 Pour the melted butter on top.
 Using your fingertips, rub the butter into the flour mixture until you have a pebbly texture with moist pea-size clumps.

-• Bake until the top and edges are golden brown, 35 to 40 minutes.
+• Bake until the top and edges are golden brown, 35–40 minutes.
 Transfer the baking dish to a wire rack and cool completely.
 Cut into 16 bars and serve.

 Notes

-Storage: Store the remaining date bars in an airtight container.
-They will last up to 7 days in the fridge or in the freezer for 3 months.
+• Storage: Store the remaining date bars in an airtight container.
+They’ll last up to 7 days in the fridge.

 Nutrition